 What is Mental Health?

 ‘Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.’
-(World Health Organization)
+(World Health Organisation)

 What is Mental and Emotional Wellbeing?